d3lta-v/SSTuino/docs/tutorials/Sec1/thunkableIntro.md

 Next, click on **Live Test** located on the top of the page.
 Open your thunkable app and you should be able to see your app appearing in the screen!

+## Let's add a button!

+It would be great to interact with the app that you create, so let us create a button.
+Go to the design tab and then drag out the **button** object onto the screen.
+Rename the button to `Click to activate text`.

+Go back to the **Blocks** tab and delete the Screen1 function.
+Instead replace it with this from `Button1`.

+This function means that whenever I press the button in the app, the text would change to `Hello World`.

+Last but not least, go to your app to try it out!